johnfreitasau/be-the-hero/README.md

 </h1>

 <h3 align="center">
-  Be The Hero - Connect your NGO with people who want to help you.
+  Be The Hero - Connecting everyone to people in need of change.
 </h3>
 <!-- E02041 -->
 <p align="center">